Flinders Ranges National Park

 It is also an important Aboriginal heritage site and the setting of Ikara – The Meeting Place, an interpretive display providing an insight into the Adnyamathanha way of life.

 Kanyaka Homestead Ruins, north of Quorn.
 Established in 1852, Kanyaka was one of the largest cattle and sheep stations in South Australia and at one time 70 families lived and worked on the property.
-Drought finally brought about the demise of the station and it was abandoned.
+The drought finally brought about the demise of the station and it was abandoned.

 One of the most famous outback tracks in Australia.
 The Oodnadatta Track can be reached via the Flinders Ranges.
 Read a complete guide to the track by local experts, Gary and Amanda.